mchmarny/custommetrics/README.md

 }
 ```

-Assuming for example that you data published to PubSub topic has these attributes, and you may want to for example display or monitor the deviation of `friction` per each `device` over time.
+Assuming for example that your data published to PubSub topic has the above shape, in this demo I will illustrate how how you can easily monitor the deviation of `friction` per each `device` over time without the need to manage additional infrastructure.

 ![Chart](./img/sd.png "Stackdriver Chart")

-I have done this often enough that I decided to write something I can reuse.
-Ideally, something that would not require me to manage any infrastructure, be cost effective, and be easy to standup and turn-down as needed.

-This demo illustrates how you can use a generic Cloud Function to trigger on already existing PubSub topic to extract metric value and publish it to Google Stackdriver as a custom metric.
-This is done without altering your original data pipeline.

-Additionally, we are going to create monitoring policy to alert us when the monitored metric falls outside of the pre-configured range.
+Additionally, I will show you how you can create monitoring policy to alert you when the monitored metric falls outside of the pre-configured range.

 > Note, this will only work on PubSub payloads that a re published in JSON format.